 Other people are fascinated by watching what Blender can do, also because I often problem-solve with it.
 I come from years of 3ds Max and XSI and I also know Maya pretty well, so I know the weak points of all the mainstream software.
 When people ask me why I use Blender I often say that I use it because it's powerful, not because it’s free.

-I read that you worked on one of the Super Smash Brothers games.
-As big SMASH fans, we have to ask, which game specifically did you work on?
+I read that you worked on a certain beloved Nintendo fighting game franchise.
+As big fans of that franchise, we have to ask, which game specifically did you work on?
 What did you build for it?
 Did you use Blender on any of it?

 As for games, Dark Souls 3 was the most formative experience.
 In fact, I worked at FromSoftware for a year with a great team and we built up the game in a really short amount of time, considering that the pre-production was longer than the production itself.